General Principles Of Operative Surgery Question And Answers

 • Necrosis of tissues, capillaries, small arterioles and venules.

-• Allows destruction of tumoral or any other pathological tissues.
+• Allows the destruction of the tumoral or any other pathological tissues.

 Question 4.
 Antiseptics